 The results of the company are as detailed in the accompanying financial statements.
-The directors did not propose the payment of Dividend for 2021.
+The directors are proposing to pay dividend of D0.60 per share.
 Property, plant and equipment

 The property, plant and equipment of the company are as detailed in note 23 of the financial statements.
 There has not been any permanent diminution in the value of the property, plant and equipment and as a result a provision has not been deemed necessary.